 That serving size will provide you with approximately 12 grams of carbohydrates, which is an advisable amount in a diabetic eating plan.
 Also, let’s not forget that watermelon is mostly water, so it doesn’t provide many calories (only 46 calories per cup).
 This makes it a refreshing and light snack, perfect for when you need something sweet without going overboard.

-Key Tip: If you’re diabetic and love watermelon, it’s best to pair it with protein or healthy fats, like a handful of almonds or a slice of cheese.
-This will help slow the absorption of sugar into your body and keep glucose levels stable.
+Top tip: If you’re diabetic and love watermelon, it’s best to eat it with protein or healthy fats, such as a handful of almonds or a slice of cheese.
+This will help slow down the absorption of sugar in your body and keep your blood sugar levels stable.

 What other fruits can a diabetic eat?

-Now that you know watermelon is an option, albeit in moderate amounts, you may be wondering what other fruits are safe for people with diabetes.
-The good news is that many fruits are allowed!
-Fresh fruits are rich in fiber, vitamins, and antioxidants, which are beneficial for overall health, even for people with diabetes.
+Now that you know watermelon is an option – albeit in moderation – you may be wondering which other fruits are safe for people with diabetes.
+The good news is that lots of fruits are allowed!
+Fresh fruits are rich in fibre, vitamins and antioxidants, which are beneficial for general health, including for people with diabetes.

 Watermelon and diabetes: balance is key

-While watermelon can be part of a diabetic’s diet, it’s always important to remember that balance is key.
-The key to good diabetes control isn’t to completely avoid fruit, but to consume it wisely.
-Moderate portions, a balanced diet, and regular monitoring of blood glucose levels are essential.
+Although watermelon can form part of a diabetic’s diet, it is always important to remember that balance is key.
+The key to good diabetes management isn’t to avoid fruit altogether, but to eat it sensibly.
+Moderate portion sizes, a balanced diet and regular monitoring of blood glucose levels are essential.

 So, if you are diabetic and fancy a delicious watermelon, go ahead and enjoy it, but always remember to do so in moderation and with other foods that help you balance your blood sugar.
 And if you’re looking for more options, there’s a wide variety of healthy and safe fruits you can enjoy too!